 - mention the disadvantages (1–2) of the two decisions school-leavers make;

-- express your opinion on the subject of the project – whether you would like to go to university after school and why.
+- express your opinion on the subject of the project – which of the decisions presented in the pictures you’ve made and why.

 You will speak for not more than 3 minutes (12–15 sentences).
 You have to talk continuously.